oliverwreath/OpenSourceOliverSpringEngine/README.md

 # Oliver Spring Engine -  KickStart your project in 10 mins
 * Welcome!
 * I always dream of a Universal Spring Boot Engine to kick-start projects.
-* lets you focus on the money-making business logic
+* lets you focus on the money-making business logic.
 * with a default PayPal payment button and user login infrastructure from day 1.